2026 All-Season Tires Buyers Guide

 Tread Life and Warranty

-Look for tires with treadwear warranties of 60,000-80,000 miles from reputable brands.
-All-season tires with longer warranties typically use harder compounds that last longer but may sacrifice some grip.
+Look for tires with treadwear warranties of 60,000-80,000 miles for typical all-season tires.
+Higher mileage warranties usually indicate more durable compounds, but may sacrifice some grip performance.

 Brand Reputation and Reviews